gscontras/probLang/chapters/app-02-BDA.md

 *Author: Michael Franke*

 WebPPL allows us to conveniently specify even complex probabilistic cognitive models and to explore the predictions these models make.
-Usually these predictions are probabilistic, e.g., the probability that a pragmatic listener assigns to interpretation $$s$$ after hearing utterance $$u$$ is $$.7$$.
+Usually these predictions are probabilistic.
+For example, the RSA model might predict that the probability $$P_{L_1}(s \mid u)$$ that a pragmatic listener assigns to interpretation $$s$$ after hearing utterance $$u$$ is $$.7$$.
 Sometimes it suffices for our explanatory purposes to just obtain such (probabilistic) predictions.
 For example, we might want to explain that the listener's assumptions about the speaker's knowledge impact conclusions about scalar implicatures in a particular qualitative but systematic way (see [Chapter 2](02-pragmatics.html)).
 Sometimes, however, our explanatory amibitions are more adventurous.
 Sometimes we like to explain quantitative data, e.g., from observational experiments or corpora.
 In this case, WebPPL makes it easy to analyse our experimental data through the lens of our probabilistic cognitive models; or, put the other way around, reason about unknown parameters (such as: which model to believe in) based on the data observed.

-##### Motivating example
+#### Motivating example

 Consider the vanilla RSA model from [Chapter 1](01-introduction.html) once more.
 The model is intended to explain data from reference games, such as pictured in Fig. 1.